 Kate Crudgington – Features Editor

 Get In Her Ears is about much more than music.
-Sure, we love the major male bands and we respect their talent, but we’re all about variety.
 We’re about championing the voices of the voiceless, being allies to minority groups, and using our words and our ears to engage with and listen to the struggles of girls and women from all walks of life.
 Here are three reasons why we do what we do:

 “Don’t agonise, organise.” – Florynce Kennedy